This post may contain affiliate links. Please read my disclosure policy.

 - Remove the lid and stir in the sugar and salt.
 Continue cooking for another 40 minutes, stirring occasionally.
 The onions are done when they are a deep golden color and sweet.

-- Make a Roux: Add the flour, and remaining 1 tbsp of butter and stir.
+- Make a Roux: Add the flour, and remaining 1 tablespoon of butter and stir.
 Cook for about 2 or 3 minutes, just enough to cook the flour and remove that flour taste.

 - Deglaze: Add 1 cup of the beef broth to the pot and stir.
 Cook for about 1 minute while stirring to scrape the bottom of the pot.
 You’ll see it evaporate almost immediately.